2020 Dungan–Kazakh ethnic clashes: Aftermath

 Deputy Prime Minister Berdibek Saparbayev, stated on 10 February that the real number of Kazakh citizens who fled to neighboring Kyrgyzstan was 24,000, a half of the total Dungan population of the Korday District.
-Some of those who left their place of residence out of fear for their lives took refuge under the protection of the Kazakh border guards of the Karasu and Sortobe outposts, whom provided accommodation for 600 women, children and the elderly in barracks and gyms.
+Some of those who left their place of residence out of fear for their lives took refuge under the protection of the Kazakh border guards of the Karasu and Sortobe outposts, who provided accommodation for 600 women, children and the elderly in barracks and gyms.
 On the same day, mass resignations took place: Jambyl regional äkım Askar Myrzakhmetov and his deputy, Korday district äkım, the heads of the police of the Jambyl Region and Korday District were discharged from their positions.
 Myrzakhmetov's post was taken over by Saparbayev.
-Kazakh Prime Minister Askar Mamin who arrived in the Jambyl Region to introduce Saparbayev as the new äkım of the region, set him the following task of strengthening interethnic harmony.
+Kazakh Prime Minister Askar Mamin, who arrived in the Jambyl Region to introduce Saparbayev as the new äkım of the region, set him the task of strengthening interethnic harmony.